Why do I need a Credit Report?

 - What happens if I cannot understand the names of credit providers on my credit report?
 It is common for credit enquiries to be made by credit providers that have a different name to the place a consumer obtains credit from.
 Check with the named organisation as to which products / services / organisations they work with (you may find that the different name relates to an actual service you legitimately applied for).

 - What if I find errors on my credit report?
 You have a right under the Privacy (Credit Code) Act 1988 to dispute with either the Credit Reporting Agency or Credit Provider the entry on your credit report that is incorrect.
 These organisations must investigate and provide consumers with an outcome at no cost.
 Sometimes we have people say that Credit Reporting Agencies defer them to the Credit Provider in order to correct their credit report, but under the Code they must take action if requested to do so.

-- Do I need to obtain a credit report from all four Credit Reporting Agencies?
+- Do I need to obtain a credit report from all three Credit Reporting Agencies?
 Yes.
-We recommend you apply for all four.
+We recommend you apply for all three.
 If they have a credit report on you it is likely to be unique and different to the other credit reports.
 Credit reporting agencies are competitors and do not share these details, therefore their reports about you are different.